Thursday, September 25, 2025

 When he sees you or touches you, testosterone and dopamine can make a man feel urgent, focused, even obsessed.
 He may believe what he’s saying, but it doesn’t mean love, it means he’s caught in a wave of chemistry.
 He wants very much to play with you.
 He may or may not want to stay with you.

 If a man starts speaking to you as a man to a woman, not just as a friend or colleague, he’s thinking about taking you to bed.
 You must let him know that you’re planning to be a treasure for your husband.
-If that’s not him, you’ll part as friends.
+If that’s not him, you can part as friends.

 The Treasure Principle